-If either the $0.5^{\circ}F$ temperature difference threshold or the 2 in $H_2O$ pressure difference threshold are exceeded, use a two-step process to calculate adjusted air properties (such as wet-bulb temperature or enthalpy) for the one or more affected Air Sampling Trees.
-First, calculate the moisture level (pounds water vapor per pound dry air) at the humidity measurement location(s) using either the psychrometer dry-bulb and wet-bulb temperature measurements or the hygrometer dew point measurement, using for either approach the adjusted pressure, if the adjusted pressure differs from the room atmospheric pressure by 2 in $H_2O$ or more.
-Then calculate the air properties for the Air Sampling Tree location based on the moisture level, the room atmospheric pressure, and the dry-bulb temperature at the Air Sampling Tree location.
-If the Air Sampling Tree fan or psychrometer serves more than one Air Sampling Tree, and the $0.5^{\circ}F$ threshold is exceeded, the dry-bulb temperature used in this calculation shall be the average of the Air Sampling Tree exit measurements.
-For multiple Air Sampling Trees, if humidity is measured using multiple hygrometers, the moisture level used in this calculation shall be the average of the calculated moisture levels calculated in the first step.
+If either the $0.5^{\circ}$ F temperature difference threshold or the 2 in H2O pressure difference threshold are exceeded, use a two-step process to calculate adjusted air properties (such as wet-bulb temperature or enthalpy) for the one or more affected Air Sampling Trees.
+First, calculate the moisture level (pounds water vapor per pound dry air) at the humidity measurement location(s) using either the psychrometer dry-bulb and wet-bulb temperature measurements or the hygrometer dew point measurement, using for either approach the adjusted pressure, if the adjusted pressure differs from the room atmospheric pressure by 2 in H2O or more.
+Then calculate the air properties for the Air Sampling Tree location.
+If the Air Sampling Tree fan or psychrometer serves more than one Air Sampling Tree, and the 0.5°F threshold is exceeded, the dry-bulb temperature used in this calculation shall be the average of the Air Sampling Tree exit measurements.
+For multiple Air Sampling Trees, if humidity is measured using multiple hygrometers, the moisture level used in this calculation shall be the average of the calculated moisture level used in this calculation shall be the average of the calculated moisture level scalculated in the first step.

 F2.7 Temperature Uniformity.
 The room conditioning equipment airflow shall be set such that recirculation of condenser discharged air is circumvented except as can naturally occur from the equipment.
 To check for the recirculation of condenser discharged air back into the condenser coil(s) the following method shall be used: Multiple individual reading thermocouples (at least one per Air Sampling Tree location) shall be installed around the unit air discharge perimeter below the plane of condenser fan exhaust and just above the top of the condenser coil(s).
-These thermocouples shall not indicate a temperature difference greater than 5.0°F from the average inlet air.
+These thermocouples shall not indicate a temperature difference greater than $5.0^{\circ}$ F from the average inlet air.
 Air distribution at the test facility, at the point of supply to the unit, shall be reviewed to determine if the air distribution requires remediation prior to beginning testing.

 Mixing fans can be used to maintain air distribution in the test room.
-If used, mixing fans shall be oriented to be pointed away from the air intake so that the mixing fan exhaust direction is at an angle of $90^{\circ}$ - $270^{\circ}$ to the air entrance to the condenser air inlet.
+If used, mixing fans shall be oriented to be pointed away from the air intake so that the mixing fan exhaust direction is at an angle of $90^{\circ}-270^{\circ}$ to the air entrance to the condenser air inlet.
 Pay particular attention to prevent recirculation of condenser fan exhaust air back through the unit.